abisz/DevSalary/README.md

 *Is a preference for Star Wars vs. Star Trek having an influence on salary?*
 When looking at the "Star Wars vs. Star Trek" chart it's easy to see that there is a certain popularity rise of Star Trek in the higher salary ranges.
-To explain this we speculated that this can be described by the age distribution and has nothing to do with Star Trek Fans being more successful.
+To explain this we speculated that this can be described by the age distribution and has nothing to do with Star Trek Fans being more successful in their job.

 To validate this theory we chose "Age Range" as the category for the bubblechart and experimented with several filters.
 Soon we were able to validate our hypothesis, because we saw that the distribution didn't change with higher income when filtering a certain age range.
-Therefore the preference of either franchises is correlated to age, which - of course - is correlated with salary.
+Therefore the preference of either franchises is correlated to age, which - of course - is correlated to salary.